cgmartin/sailsjs-angularjs-bootstrap-example/README.md

 > A Sails.js, AngularJS, Twitter Bootstrap example application.

+- "Todo List" AngularJS app w/ Sails Socket.io REST
+- Twitter Bootstrap / Font Awesome custom compiles
+- Cache busting JS/CSS for production

 **Notes/Current Status** *(as of Jan 5, 2014)*

-Contains a very preliminary AngularJS `Todo List` example that uses Sails REST calls through Socket.io.
+Contains a very preliminary AngularJS "Todo List" example that uses Sails REST calls through Socket.io.
 Be wary, this has been hacked together over a weekend as a Sails.js/AngularJS learning project.
 Do not consider this as production-ready code.